Please visit Facebook for our latest updates: The Community Project: Ethiopia

 December 2022 Status:

 TWENDE SOLAR is the charitable arm of the geniuses at ELEMENTAL ENERGY in Portland, Oregon, committed to bring solar power to communities in need.
 They will change the trajectory of education at our school with their gift of solar power and train our community in solar construction and maintenance.
 We are deeply grateful.
 A whole new future will be available to our students and the entire community.

 Our composting toilets are complete and functioning.
 They recycle waste back to the nutrient poor soil, as fertilizer.
 Our handwashing station, built by Engineers Without Borders and generously funded by ADK, the international organization of women educators, is a key to sanitation and good health at the school.
 Access to hand washing has been critical to the good health and protection of the children and families during the pandemic.

 STEMpower, Ethiopia, building STEM labs at every public university in Ethiopia, has given us funding for our own elementary school STEM lab, to be added to our next classroom building.
 Engineers Without Borders and Haley & Aldrich, environmental engineers, have given us a whole classroom of laptops for a computer lab.

-We are under construction on the next 4 classroom building, during this cement rationing period in Ethiopia, we continue to move forward.
+We are under construction on the next 4 classroom building.
+Challenged during this cement rationing period in Ethiopia, we continue to move forward.
 We are grateful for Architects and Engineers Without Borders who continue to be our skilled advisory team, working with the local community for advanced and sustainable solutions.